alexwkleung/Blossom-Editor/README.md

 ![Platforms](https://img.shields.io/badge/Platforms-MacOS-lightgrey) ![Architecture](https://img.shields.io/badge/Architecture-x64-lightgrey)

+⚠️ **THIS TEXT-EDITOR IS EXPERIMENTAL.**

 Blossom Editor is a 2000s era inspired text-editor with a slight modern touch.

-This text-editor is seen as a substitute for your built-in notepad app, doing quick code edits, or basic markdown writing.
+This text-editor is seen as a substitute for your built-in notepad app, doing quick code edits, or simple markdown writing.
 In short, think of this as a complement to your daily text-editor or IDE when you want to do miniscule things.

 **Created with:**